webability-go/xamboo/README.md

 -- log: controls the loggers of pages, errors, sys, stat function call.
 -- stat: controls the statistics component, from system to host.
 -- redirect: controls the redirect mechanism on request headers.
--- auth: controls the browser realm authotization login.
+-- auth: controls the browser realm authorization login.
 -- compress: controls the gzip and deflate compression for response.
 -- minify: controls the minification of the code (HTML, XML, CSS, JS, JSON, SVG).
 -- origin: controls the cross origin headers (generally for APIs).